cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 }
 ```

-Cangjie also supports converting a `CFunc` type variable to a concrete `CPointer`, where the generic parameter can be any `CType`-satisfying type:
+Cangjie language supports converting a variable of type `CFunc` to a specific `CPointer`, where the generic parameter `T` of `CPointer` can be any type that satisfies the `CType` constraint, used as follows:

 <!-- run -->